 Call a Lubbock Drug Appeals Attorney Today

 If you have been convicted of a federal drug offense, you need an experienced Lubbock drug appeals lawyer to help.
 You only have a few days after your sentencing to file a Notice of Appeal so you need to act promptly.
-Call Hamilton Grant today to learn more about your right to appeal.
+Call Texas Criminal Defense Group today to learn more about your right to appeal.